 Hello!
-I am an Advanced Assistant Professor of Global Development Policy at Boston University’s Frederick S. Pardee School of Global Studies, where I am tenure-track faculty.
+I am an Assistant Professor of Global Development Policy at Boston University’s Frederick S. Pardee School of Global Studies, where I am tenure-track faculty.
 I am also Graduate Faculty with BU’s Department of Political Science, a Core Faculty at the Global Development Policy Center and affiliated faculty with the Institute for Economic Development.

 In Women, Power, and Property, I study the relationship between political representation and economic empowerment.
 I find a paradoxical outcome of quotas improving women’s political voice: representation ensures enforcement of women’s new economic rights, but also mobilizes backlash against them.
 I theorize that backlash to gender-equalizing reform depends on the “cost” expected from enforcement of women’s rights.
 Indeed, I find that women can reduce this backlash when they gain representation and rights at critical junctures.
 In India, such opportunities occur around marriage negotiations, when women have the opportunity to strike integrative bargains that improve familial welfare: trading traditional monetary dowry for property inheritance.
 My work confirms the power of well-designed quotas to not only to improve women’s economic claims but broaden their acceptance by changing perceptions of parity.